buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 The reference to spreadsheets and diagrams should signal that we’re moving into different territory, beyond patterns and pages, to **focus on the big picture and how everything fits together, conceptually**.
 Nielsen Norman Group define information architecture as having two main components:

-* identification and definition of**site content and functionality**; and
++ identification and definition of **site content and functionality**; and
-* the underlying organisation, structure and nomenclature that define the **relationships** between a site’s content and / or functionality.
++ the underlying organisation, structure and nomenclature that define the **relationships** between a site’s content and / or functionality.

-Expanding upon this, Louis Rosenfeld and Peter Morville, in their book ‘Information Architecture for the World Wide Web’, identify **four main components of information architecture:**
+Expanding upon this, Louis Rosenfeld and Peter Morville, in their book [Information Architecture: For the Web and Beyond](https://amzn.to/2n6BAdy), identify **four main components of information architecture:**

 + organisation systems;
-+ labeling systems;
++ labelling systems;
 + navigation systems; and
 + searching systems.

 As Morville, helpfully explains: **“What architects do for buildings, information architects do for websites, applications and interactive services.”**

 The building analogy is a useful one.
 When you arrive at any new building, **signage (the navigation system) usually points you in the right direction**.
-This signage will prove more effective if it’s **logically labelled (the labelling system)*+ and **the layout of the building (the organisation system) has been carefully considered.**
+This signage will prove more effective if it’s **logically labelled (with a labelling system)** and **the layout of the building (its organisation system) has been carefully considered.**

 Whether we’re designing a website or an application, **we need to put some thought into these systems**.
 Do so and we’ll help our users.

-IMAGE HERE: A site map of some description.
-I could use mrmurphy.com for now and change it later.
+{% include figure.html url="/images/section-opening-placeholder-image.png" alt="Information Architecture" description="This is probably a site map of some description.
+I could use mrmurphy.com for now and change it later." %}

 Everything we design is created from content.
 When we design a user interface, we take this content and we organise it, **enabling the user to navigate it and help them to quickly and easily find their way**.